 The newly renovated Camellia House Bed and Breakfast is warm and inviting, offering free continental breakfast, free Wi-Fi, and an entertainment area.
 The Camellia House is located just off Interstate 59.

 For a more rustic stay, check out Meador Homestead Bed and Breakfast, a log cabin built in 1885 on 3.5 acres.
 Personal guided tours are available along with a complete breakfast for guests.
 Meador is also home to Simply TeaVine tearoom.

 The Hattiesburg Zoo has more than 60 species of animals, a train, splash pad, Asbury Discovery Center, gift shop, concessions, and more.
 Open seasonally from 10 a.m. to 4 p.m.

-The Mississippi Armed Forces Museum will reopen to the public in 2016 after a construction and expansion project.
+The Mississippi Armed Forces Museum is open to the public after a construction and expansion project.
 Located at Camp Shelby Joint Forces Training Center, the museum holds more than 15,000 artifacts, representing all branches of military.